 During the '50s the legislature increased the sales tax, business and occupation tax and cigarette tax creating a renewed interest in the tax structure.
 A study based on the League's publication, The Tax Primer (1957), produced a position favoring an income tax and repeal of the sales tax on food (1959).
-We have continued to update and expand our positions with studies of property taxes, assessments, state expenditures, state and local fiscal relations, exemptions and in 1980-1981 a review of state tax policies.
-The delegates to the 1981 convention voted to delete the 1959 position statement relating to the state's fiscal management processes since LWV's recommendations have been implemented.
-Study of and action on the state tax positions has been continuous.
+Over the subsequent decades, League has continued to update and expand our positions with studies of property taxes, assessments, state expenditures, state and local fiscal relations, exemptions and in 1980-1981 a review of state tax policies.
+In 1981 convention voted to delete the 1959 position statement relating to the state's fiscal management processes because LWV's recommendations had been implemented.